flyteorg/flyte/docs/index.md

 The following guides will take you through Flyte, whether you want to write workflows, deploy the Flyte platform to your K8s cluster, or extend and contribute its architecture and design.
+You can also access the {ref}`docs pages by tag <tagoverview>`.

 ```{list-table}
 :header-rows: 0